-When you start working on anger management, identify your particular triggers and the physical and emotional signs that occur as you begin to get angry.
-Pay attention to these, and write them down:
+When you start working on anger management, identify your triggers and the physical and emotional signs that occur as you begin to get angry.
+Pay attention to and make a list of:

-- Identify any stressors that commonly trigger or worsen your anger.
-Examples include frustration with a child or partner, financial stress, or issues with a co-worker.
+- Stressors that commonly trigger or worsen your anger, such as frustration with a child or partner, financial stress, traffic issues, or problems with a co-worker

-- Pay attention to physical signs that your feelings of anger are rising — for example, clenching your jaw or driving too fast.
+- Physical signs that your feelings of anger are rising — for example, clenching your jaw or driving too fast

-- Take note of emotional signs your anger's on the rise, such as the feeling you want to yell at someone or that you're holding in what you really want to say.
+- Emotional signs that your anger is on the rise, such as the feeling you want to yell at someone or that you're holding in what you really want to say